GrapheneCt/Affinity-Changer/README.md

-# CPU Affinity Mask Changer for PS Vita system apps
+# CPU Affinity Mask Changer

 This plugiun changes CPU affinity mask of some PS Vita system applications to all user cores, which increases their performance.